erSubhashThapa/100daysofcode/r1-log.md

 - **Pomodoro:**

    I added sound to the timer.
 I finshed all my the controls (play, back, next) except mute/unmute.
-I still have to add an edit function.
+I still have to add an edit button to edit the pomodoro intervals.
 I also need to add nice design.

    ![screenshot](log_imgs/pomo2_25.gif)